 A few decades ago, the cafeteria model made sense.
 These days, we have better alternatives that fit the changing needs of both the company and its employees.
 Here at Fooda, we've built a model that can easily adapt to any corporate setting.
-We connect those great, local restaurants with employees so that everyone benefits.
+We connect those restaurants, workers, and employers together so that everyone benefits.